 Early wake up

-Transfer to motorized canoe – breakfast is provided on the canoe
+Take a paddled canoe to the transfer point and transfer to a motorized canoe – breakfast is provided on the canoe

 Visiting the Kichwa Añangu Indigenous Community

-When Is the Best Time to Visit the Ecuadorian Rainforest?
+When Is the Best Time to Visit the Amazon Rainforest in Ecuador?

 There really is no bad time to visit the Ecuadorian Rainforest.
 The temperature and rainfall has very little variance throughout the year and there are no migration patterns within the rainforest that would affect your experience.
 The “rainier” season of the rainforest falls between March and July (although it often rains in the rainforest).
 The temperature typically maintains around 77°F (25°C) around the year but can reach 104°F (40°C) during the dry season.
 No matter when you go to Ecuador, you can always visit the rainforest and see the plethora of wildlife in this part of the world.